IBM/aspera-cli/README.md

 $ ibmcloud resource service-key aoclaurent --output JSON|jq '.[0].credentials'>$HOME/service_creds.json
 ```

-(if you dont have `jq` installed, extract the structure as follows)
+(if you don't have `jq` installed, extract the structure as follows)

 It consists in the following structure: